 All graduate students accepted into the Graduate College starting Spring semester 2009 must receive training in Responsible Conduct of Research.
-For thesis master's students this training must occur prior to their enrolling in master's thesis research.
-For non-thesis master's students this training must occur prior to their approval to take the comprehensive examination.
 The Department of Nutritional Sciences requires that these requirements be met during the first year of enrollment in the program.

-Students will 1) take the online CITI web based course "Biomedical Course in Responsible Conduct of Research" and "Social and Behavioral Research" (details found on Graduate College website) and 2) have a group discussion of cases on Responsible Conduct of Research pertinent to the program as part of an NS course.
-A memo must be sent by the Department to the Graduate College verifying completion of the group discussion of cases.
-The Graduate College automatically receives notification of completion of the CITI course.
+Students will 1) take the online CITI web based course "Biomedical Course in Responsible Conduct of Research" and 2) have a group discussion of cases on Responsible Conduct of Research pertinent to the program as part of an NS course.